nasosi/C4EngineExamples/Readme.md

 # C4 Engine – Adding Examples to the C4 Engine Solution

 To add the examples to the C4 Engine solution, follow the steps below.
+A video showing the process can be found in the wiki of the current project: https://github.com/nasosi/C4EngineExamples/wiki

 ### 1. Folder Setup
 Place the **Examples** folder inside a subdirectory named **V4** within the main **C4** folder.
 The structure should look like: